mihiramin89/pipedrive-mappy-deal-extension/README.md

 # pipedrive-mappy-deal-extension
 A google chrome extension for connecting pipedrive to gmail.
-Automatically pull in pipe drive deal email address when composing an email.
+Gives the ability to pull in pipe drive deal email address when composing an email.

 ## Setup